Updated April 2021

 There are 6 phases that turn a website concept into a fully functioning web application.
 A good understanding and proper documentation of these phases, breakdown of tasks and resources, and allotment of roles to various teams form the road map for a smooth, optimized and timely completion of any project.

 A structured approach to the website development process consists of the following 6 important phases:

 1. Discovery & Planning

 This phase is the foundation upon which the entire project is planned and developed before building a website.
 It involves detailed requirement gathering, wherein key pieces of information such as scope, objective, wireframes and functional requirements for the project are discussed and documented.
 Any unknowns such as third-party APIs, web services are scrutinized.
 This is done in order to further the understanding of these third-party systems and to ensure that there are no uncertainties once development starts.

-Discovery phase is the most important step in the whole application development process as it gives a clear understanding of the purpose, business goals, and target audience.
+Discovery phase is the most important step in the whole application development service process as it gives a clear understanding of the purpose, business goals, and target audience.
 Based on these inputs, a well thought out action plan comprising task breakdown, resource allocation, project management timelines, and milestones, is prepared.
 Towards the end of this phase, since the development team has a holistic perspective of the application, the technology stack to be used for development is also finalized in consultation with the client team.

 2. Design & UI Coding

 Wireframes and guidelines gathered in the previous phase are used by the web designers as guidelines for website design.
 The look and feel of the website is very important for successful engagement and retention of the target audience.
 Usually, the design team will create a website with more than one prototype of the design, and it is further refined based on inputs from the client.